irods/irods_rfcs/0005_hard_links.md

 def pep_api_data_obj_unlink_post(rule_args, callback, rei):
     pass

-# If metadata changes on any hard-link, apply those same metadata operations to
+# If system metadata changes on any hard-link, apply those same metadata operations to
 # all other data objects with a matching UUID.
 #
 # Should this operation be atomic?